 - The most famous fan of Doctor Who is Queen Elizabeth II.
 Fans don't get much more big-name than that.

-- Lawrence Miles, a Doctor Who fan who wrote some spin-off novels in the 90s, failed to get a writing job on the revived series.
-However, he still has a devoted following of "fans" who read the poorly-thought-out and transparently bitter screeds he publishes after every new episode.
+- Lawrence Miles, is a Doctor Who Big Name fan who wrote some very popular spin-off novels in the 90s, including a number that acted as Wham Episodes for the first half of the Eighth Doctor Adventures.
+He failed to get a writing job on the revived series, but still has a devoted following online despite his extremely negative views on much of the 21st-century show.

 - A few Power Rangers BNFs have had shout-outs as well: